top of page

 Cognitive and Behavioural

 Cognitive Behavioural Therapy (CBT), as well as thought-based and behaviour-focused approaches are widely used as evidence-based forms of psychotherapy.
-They focusing on identifying non-helpful thoughts and behaviours, restructuring what is needed/relevant to your life, and building strategies that foster thoughtful, balanced, and intentional living.
+They focus on identifying non-helpful thoughts and behaviours, restructuring what is needed/relevant to your life, and building strategies that foster thoughtful, balanced, and intentional living.

 Mindfulness

-Mindfulness-based therapies incorporates principles and practices of mindful awareness, intention setting, and non-judgement .
+Mindfulness-based therapies incorporate principles and practices of mindful awareness, intention setting, and non-judgement .
 We pay attention with the right intention to help ourselves become more aware of what is happening in the present moment.
 Mindfulness is also used as a powerful tool to help regulate emotions and process complex experiences.

 Somatic